 Discover 5 vampires that can kill your business by sucking your time, your money and, above all, your energy

-Subscribe and I will tell you about my real cases in which small and medium-sized companies like yours have encountered problems that almost killed them.
+Subscribe and you will see real cases I have encountered in which small and medium-sized companies like yours have faced problems that almost killed them.

 The Internet is full of stories of great business failures

 Are you familiar with the cases of Kodak?
 Nokia?
 Toys R Us?
 Blockbusters?
 Blackberry?
 Segway?
 Concord?

 These are the typical examples to explain concepts.
 The case studies of every MBA.
 There is no seminar where one of them is not explained.

 If I now search for “Kodak business failure” in Google I get 2,800,000 results.
 And they keep publishing new cases every year.

 Kodak officially went bankrupt in 2012 and in the last year pages and pages of results using the same example keep appearing.

 And Concorde has not even been flying since 2003.